-- Were appropriate at project design stage to the needs of the food insecure population including the distinct needs of women, men, boys and girls from different groups, as applicable, and remained so over time. - Are coherent with relevant stated national policies, including sector policies and strategies and seek complementarity with the interventions of relevant humanitarian and development partners as well as with WFP Mali country programme. - Were coherent at project design stage with WFP strategies, policies and normative guidance and remained so over time.
+- Were appropriate at project design stage to the needs of the food insecure population including the distinct needs of women, men, boys and girls from different groups, as applicable, and remained so over time. - Are coherent with relevant Government stated policies on and obligations towards refugees population, and seek complementarity with the interventions of relevant humanitarian partners. - Were coherent at project design stage with WFP strategies, policies and normative guidance and remained so over time.